rapyuta-robotics/rapyuta-io-sdk-v2/CONTRIBUTING.md

 curl -LsSf https://astral.sh/uv/install.sh | sh
 ```

+> Note: In case of installation error, please refer to this [installation documentation](https://docs.astral.sh/uv/getting-started/installation/).

 Once `uv` is installed, a Python virtual environment can be quickly bootstrapped by running the following commands in the root of the repository:

 ```bash